 Some bug bites can also become infected.
 If your bite does become infected, you’ll usually need to see a doctor for treatment.
 However, most infected bug bites can be treated with a course of antibiotics.

 Bug bites can often cause a lot of itching.
 Scratching may make you feel better, but if you break the skin, you can transfer bacteria from your hand into the bite.
 This can lead to an infection.

 The most common infections of bug bites include:

-The sores may be mild and contained to one area or more widespread.
+The sores may be mild and contained to one area, or more widespread.
 More severe impetigo may cause scarring.
 No matter the severity, impetigo is usually not dangerous and can be treated with antibiotics.
-However, untreated impetigo can cause cellulitis and kidney issues.
+However, untreated impetigo can cause cellulitis.

-Cellulitis is a bacterial infection of your skin and surrounding tissue.
+Cellulitis is a bacterial infection of your skin and the surrounding tissue.
 It’s not contagious.